tthorntone/AdNauseam-Wiki/Counterarguments.md

 #### µBlock is a fork of Adblock Plus code

 No. Code is wholly original, it was written from scratch.
 There are a very few places I borrowed code from elsewhere, and this is clearly identified.
-For example, for the element picker, I [embedded](https://github.com/gorhill/uBlock/blob/master/js/element-picker.js#L27) [CSS.escape](http://mths.be/cssescape) from Mathias Bynens.
+For example, for the element picker, I [embedded](https://github.com/gorhill/uBlock/blob/master/js/element-picker.js#L27) [CSS.escape](http://mths.be/cssescape) from Mathias Bynens (because Chromium doesn't support yet [CSS.escape](https://developer.mozilla.org/en-US/docs/Web/API/CSS.escape)).

 #### Adblock Edge is as light as µBlock